 We're A Full-Service NYC Design-Build Firm SPecializing In Kitchen Renovations

-Working with an all-inclusive design-build firm like Gallery KBNY saves our clients time and maximizes their renovation budget.
+Working with an all-inclusive design-build firm like Gallery KBNY saves our clients time and maximizes their budget for any style of NYC kitchen renovation required.
 In addition to taking on all design, material selection, and building responsibilities, we eliminate the need for an additional designer or architect.

-Our internal designer will design the space and procure all relevant permits, as well as find the highest-quality finishes desired.
+Our internal designer will design the space and procure all relevant permits, as well as find the highest-quality finishes desired for whatever level of luxury kitchen design is required.
 As a dealer for several high-end lines of cabinetry, we can offer semi or fully custom fixtures at much lower prices than found walking into a Manhattan showroom, since we pass our trade discounts to clients.